pmazak/Spit-DI/README.md

 Spit is a lightweight dependency injection class for Java.
 Use it to:
  * Set fields annotated with @Resource
  * Call corresponding setField methods annotated with @Resource
+ * Works on static fields and setter methods too!

 It's based on the singleton bindings in the container.
 Read how to use this for [Dependency Injection on Hadoop](http://paulmazak.blogspot.com/2015/06/dependency-injection-on-hadoop.html).